Did you know many credit card companies are going above and beyond their legal obligations under the Service Members Civil Relief Act?

 Benefits: USAA has three unique programs designed to put money back into service members pockets:

-- SCRA: USAA provides service members a reduced interest rate of 4%, for credit card debt incurred prior to active duty.
+- SCRA: USAA provides service members with a reduced interest rate of 4%, for credit card debt incurred prior to active duty.
 This is good for up to six months after separation

-- Deployment of PCS: Active duty members can get a 4% interest rate, and some fees waived on their USAA MasterCard, Visa or American Express for current balances, new purchases, and cash advances for up to 12 months for PCS or up to 15 months for deployment.
+- Deployment or PCS: Active duty members can get a 4% interest rate, and some fees waived on their USAA MasterCard, Visa or American Express for current balances, new purchases, and cash advances for up to 12 months for PCS or up to 15 months for deployment.

-- Campaign Medal: USAA members awarded a qualifying campaign medal can get all the interest incurred during the campaign refunded on their USAA MasterCard, USAA Visa or USAA American Express.
+- Campaign Medal: USAA members awarded a qualifying campaign medal can get all the interest incurred during the campaign refunded on their USAA MasterCard, USAA Visa, or USAA American Express.

 How to apply: Find out if you qualify online and send in the required documents.
 Call 210-531-USAA (8722) for more information.

 American Express SCRA Benefits